ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: reset_device()

     Resets the device to a known state.
-The function disables power generation, resets session attributes to their default values, clears errors such as overtemperature and unexpected loss of auxiliary power, commits the session attributes, and leaves the session in the Uncommitted state.
-This function also performs a hard reset on the device and driver software.
-This function has the same functionality as using reset in Measurement & Automation Explorer.
+The method disables power generation, resets session properties to their default values, clears errors such as overtemperature and unexpected loss of auxiliary power, commits the session properties, and leaves the session in the Uncommitted state.
+This method also performs a hard reset on the device and driver software.
+This method has the same functionality as using reset in Measurement & Automation Explorer.
 Refer to the `Programming
     States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic for